 Tags: Gloria Dawn, Keith Bernard

 I just got a new Adam magazine with new “Susan Norman” photos of me, taken by Keith Bernard.
 I was surprised to find that the blurb accompanying the photo layout was TRUE.
 He got my measurements correct (well maybe cut one inch off the hips) — but mostly correct, whereas most of the blurbs are way off.
 He also correctly identified my birthplace (Canada) and where I was currently living (Hollywood).
 But most of all, he got the fact that I was planning to go to Africa correct.
 The only thing I found odd was that when I modeled for Keith, in early June 1963, I was planning to go to Kenya, but I’m sure that I never mentioned Tanganyika, because I never even thought of going there until I re-connected with an African I’d met two years earlier; I didn’t reconnect with him until August 1963.
 Keith may have kept accurate notes, but he couldn’t have known about Tanganyika.
 My agent didn’t know where I’d gone.
 Only a couple of close friends at the Hollywood Studio Club knew.
 So Keith must have found out that I’d left for Tanganyika from one of them.
-Anyway, here are two of the pages (full-page B&W photographs) censored.
-I’ll post the uncensored versions later in the Keith Bernard section of Gloria Dawn Photos.
+Anyway, here is the page (full-page B&W photograph) censored.

 Tags: Gloria Dawn, My Archives, Shannon Moeser